-Income test: The per capita family income level is 4,290 dinars.
-(The level is increased by 20% for a custodian, foster parent, single parent, or the parents of a disabled child.)
+Income test: Monthly per capita family income must not exceed 5,139 dinars (January 2008).
+(The level is increased by 20% to 6,167 dinars for a custodian, foster parent, single parent, or the parents of a disabled child).
 Per capita family income is adjusted monthly according to changes in the cost of living.

-Parental allowance (means-tested): A lump sum of 20,000 dinars is paid for the first child; 76,981 dinars is paid for the second child in 24 monthly installments; 138,560 dinars for the third; and 184,745 dinars for the fourth.
+Parental allowance (means-tested): A lump sum of 22,907 dinars is paid for the first child; 92,931 dinars is paid for the second child; 167,274 dinars for the third; and 223,028 dinars for the fourth (January 2008).

-Benefit adjustment: Benefits are adjusted every 6 months, in April and October, according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted every 6 months in April and October according to changes in the cost of living.

-Child allowance (income-tested): A custodian, foster parent, single parent, or the parent of a disabled child receives 1,819 dinars a month.
+Child allowance (income-tested): A custodian, foster parent, single parent, or the parent of a disabled child receives 2.082 dinars a month.